hieunc229/copilot-clone/README.md

 - `Open AI: Model`: Model used to generate code.
 Model list is available at https://platform.openai.com/docs/models
 - `Open Router: Api Key`: OpenRouter API Key, see [how to get OpenRouter API Key](https://gasbyai.com/docs/setup-openrouter).
 Required when using OpenRouter provider
 - `Open Router: Model`: Model used to generate code.
 Model list is available at https://platform.openai.com/docs/models
+- `Requesty: Api Key`: Requesty API Key, available at https://app.requesty.ai/api-keys.
+Required when using Requesty provider
+- `Requesty: Model`: Model used to generate code (provider/model format, e.g. `openai/gpt-4o-mini`).
+See https://requesty.ai
 - `Ai: N`: Number of generated code outputs.
 Default is `1`
 - `Ai: Temperature`: Code output creativeness, higher value will make the output more random (value between 0.0-1.0).
 Default is `0.5`

-Please note when using OpenRouter, `X-Title` and `HTTP-Referer` will be set as GasbyAI
+Please note when using OpenRouter or Requesty, `X-Title` and `HTTP-Referer` will be set as GasbyAI

 ## 3. Contributors